 Elders often end their meals with Jaggery.
 One might assume that its sweet, heavenly taste is what makes it popular.
 However, this naturally sweetening food has enormous health benefits.
 Made primarily from raw, concentrated sugarcane juice that is boiled until it solidifies, it is essentially a type of unrefined sugar.
 Also known as Gur, it can be made from date palm (Nolen Gur of West Bengal) or the sap of coconut too.
 Jaggery is a major part of one’s staple diet in most parts of India.
 It is known as ‘bella’ in Kannada, ‘Vellam’ in Tamil and ‘Gul’ in Marathi.
 Before learning about the health benefits of this nutritious food, let’s understand how different it is from white sugar, honey, and brown sugar.

-Calorie Count and Nutrition Value
+Calorie Count and Nutrition Value of Jaggery

 Jaggery has enormous health benefits which make it the ideal sweetener.
 Just 20 grams of it contains 38 calories and has 9.8 gram of carbohydrates, 9.7 gram of sugar, 0.01 gram of protein, choline, betaine, Vitamin B12, B6, folate, calcium, iron, phosphorus, magnesium, selenium, and manganese.
 It has no traces of any kind of fat so one can readily add it to their diet without worrying about excessive fat intake.
 However, its sugar content is similar to that of white sugar, so patients suffering from diabetes should avoid overconsumption.